brandonbloom/eclj/README.md

 ### Platform

-Runs on the JVM with Clojure 1.5.1 or newer.
+Runs on the JVM with Clojure 1.6.0.

 Standalone deployment and cross-compilation to alternative platforms are goals.